 Think the first date is too early?
 Consider this: You know if you’re dating just to fool around, or if you’re dating to find that long term partner.
 So does he.
 So he deserves to know what you’re thinking.

 Sometimes we just want some no-strings-attached fun fun, and sometimes we’re past that phase and looking for someone to settle down, buy a home, and start a family with.
 Those are two distinct and very different mindsets, but when it comes to finding someone to share either of those phases our behaviours look very much the same.
 Meet someone we’d like to get together with and see if it works out.

 The burning question is, are they on the same page?
 My question back to you is, why guess?

 Here’s my advice; have the conversation the next time you see him.
 If you “scare him away” ask yourself, what exactly did you scare off?
 Someone who wasn’t looking for the type of relationship you are?
 Someone who didn’t feel he saw enough compatible traits and values to pursue anything more than a casual fling?

 Don’t think that more time together will equal a deeper commitment either, if you just tiptoe around the subject.
 What you might not know?
-He’s already made up his mind about how much he’s willing to commit.
+Maybe he’s already made up his mind about how much he’s willing to commit.
 (Blog: He Says He’s Not Ready For A Relationship, But He’s Perfect!)